-Estate duty is levied on the property of residents and the South African property of non-residents less allowable deductions.
-The duty is levied on the dutiable value of an estate, at a rate of 20%, on the first R30 million, and at a rate of 25% above R30 million.

-A basic deduction of R3.5 million is allowed in the determination of an estate's liability for estate duty, as well as deductions for liabilities, bequests to public benefit organisations, and property accruing to surviving spouses.
+- Estate duty is levied on the property of residents and the South African property of non-residents less allowable deductions.
+The duty is levied on the dutiable value of an estate, at a rate of 20%, on the first R30 million, and at a rate of 25% above R30 million. - A basic deduction of R3.5 million is allowed in the determination of an estate's liability for estate duty, as well as deductions for liabilities, bequests to public benefit organisations, and property accruing to surviving spouses.

 Donations Tax

-- Donations tax is levied at a flat rate of 20% on the cumulative value of property donated not exceeding R30 million, and at a rate of 25% on the cumulative value exceeding R30 million. - The first R100 000 of property donated in each year by a natural person is exempt from donations tax - In the case of a taxpayer who is not a natural person, the exempt donations are limited to casual gifts not exceeding R10 000 per annum in total

-Dispositions between spouses, South African group companies and donations to certain public benefit organisations, are exempt from donations tax.
+- Donations tax is levied at a flat rate of 20% on the cumulative value of property donated since 1 March 2018 not exceeding R30 million, and at a rate of 25% on the cumulative value of property donated since 1 March 2018 exceeding R30 million. - The first R100 000 of property donated in each year by a natural person is exempt from donations tax. - In the case of a taxpayer who is not a natural person, the exempt donations are limited to casual gifts not exceeding R10 000 per annum in total. - Dispositions between spouses, South African group companies and donations to certain public benefit organisations, are exempt from donations tax.